jcmcconnel/recipejar/README.md

 You can use it to view the recipes just fine, but editing and creating new isn't ready yet.

 # TO DO
-  - [ ] Read-only view does not update after edit
+  - [X] Read-only view does not update after edit
-  - [ ] Too much debugging output to the console
+  - [X] Too much debugging output to the console
+  - [ ] Implement Delete action
+  - [ ] Set welcome message
+  - [ ] De-hamstring saving